-I spent last week in Northern Italy with a group of long-time friends.
+I spent last week in Northern Italy, Stelvio, with a group of long-time friends.
 We met each other at church nearly 12 years ago.
 Although we no longer attend the same church, we still gather and do life together.
 Italy was our latest iteration of doing life together.

 Going to Italy was not epic enough for me.
 In addition to seeing some of the man-made sites that define Western Civilization, I decided to add driving to the Alps and cycling up Passo dello Stelvio in Northern Italy.
 The drive to the town of Bormio took us through deep valleys filled with vineyards and through tunnels that took us under massive mountains.
 When we reached Bormio, I got out of the car, changed clothes and took the rental bike from the trunk.
 After a quick swig of water and a wave goodbye, I started the ride.
 A folks who remained in the car took on the role of my “Jefferazi” carrying extra clothing, nutrition and hydration.
 They sometimes rode ahead of me, stopping to take in the views and get some photos.
 Sometimes, they rode behind me, catching up now and then to make sure I was OK.

 Passo dello Stelvio is famous.
 As the 2nd highest mountain pass in the Alps it is the subject of history and lore.
 The road over Stelvio was build 200 years ago as a horse and cart trail for merchants and officials travelling to central Europe.
 Stelvio has served as a commerce and transportation pathway for centuries before tunnels and train systems were commonplace.
 Battles have been fought on the summit as recently as WW I, and Top Gear chose the ride from Bormio to the alpine pass to be the “greatest driving road in the world.”
 The pictures we took don’t do the trip to the summit and back justice.
 Today, it sits in Italy, but it is near the border or Switzerland and Austria.
 All three countries are visible from the summit.